blueo/mamc-site/site/about-us/index.md

     Mt Albert (BAMA) with St Luke’s Anglican Church.
 BAMA provides financial advice to beneficiaries.</p><p>Our church celebrated its 150th year of service to the community in 2016, and is now 154 years old.</p>"
+- template: content-block
+  content: "<p>The Mount Albert Methodist Church has many opportunities for Christian
+    service within the church, and in outreach to the community.
+We can contribute to a foodbank, volunteer for the Community Club that meets in our Church Hall, sing in the choir, arrange flowers, mow lawns, and participate or help organise various fund raising events.
+For a time the church needs to invest in routine maintenance, but once these tasks are completed we expect to be able to use our various skills and talents to raise money for other causes thoughtfully considered to be worthy.</p>"
+  title: Opportunities for service
 footer_title: ''
 footer_address: ''
 footer_address_link: ''